Monarch butterfly migration: Historical accounts

 Fred Urquhart advertised for 'interested persons' in the Mexican press to assist him in locating the roosting sites.
 Catalina Trail and Kenneth C. Brugger responded and in January 1975 they led him to one of the major overwintering sites.
-Urquhart, William Calvert, John Christian, and Lincoln P. Brower collaborated to publish the details in this discovery in 1976.
+Urquhart, William Calvert, John Christian, and Lincoln P. Brower collaborated to publish the details of this discovery in 1976.
 There was some concern at the time that public knowledge would endanger the butterflies.
-Since 1976, multiple overwintering sites have been identified and their locations are public knowledge.